Pursue a degree at the center of technology and educational theory with SMU’s online master’s in the learning sciences

 What can I do with a learning sciences degree?

-The online M.S. in Learning Sciences equips students with the skills to design effective and innovative learning systems and analyze and manage complex learning data in a broad range of settings.
+The online M.S. in Learning Sciences equips students with the skills to design effective and innovative learning systems and analyze and manage complex learning data in a range of environments.

 Learning Analytics